Optimised for teens with fixed braces

 To the brush itself then and how it works.

-As I mentioned previously this Teen brush is just like the Oral-B Smart 4 4000, so there is a lot to like here, both technically and aesthetically.
+This Teen brush is just like the Oral-B Smart 4 4000, so there is a lot to like here, both technically and aesthetically.

 Oral-B have always done, in my mind, a pretty decent job when it comes to the look and feel of the brushes.
 They do not have quite the premium look and feel of some Sonicare models, but then again they are a bit more cost effective.